Odhynn/Naerk/content/drafts/the-witch-sevena-and-the-three-companions.md

 Sevena.

 “Didn’t you see the tree on the way in?” said the  knight.
 Sevena shook her head, as she had no idea what he was talking about.
-The three other travelers passed a look between them.
+The three other travellers passed a look between them.

 “Well come have a look,” said the priest.
 He heaved to his feet and spat his